 You might reasonably think that you could skip this section on cross stitch needles.
 After all, if you have needles around the house, you don't need any more of them.
 But success means having the right tools for the job.
 Don't skip this very important information!

 While it's easy to get lost in the haystack of needles at your local craft or sewing store, we'll be using needles with specific traits.
 Understanding them will make picking the correct ones quick and easy.

 Typical sewing needles vary in length, thickness, sharpness and eye size.
 Walk right past these.
-Any sewing store that sells embroidery supplies will display the needles you want with the floss instead of with standard sewing needles.
+Any sewing store that sells embroidery supplies will display the needles you want with the floss, instead of with standard sewing needles.

-The purpose of a cross stitch needle is to open the weave of the fabric so the floss can easily pass through.If the needle is too small, the floss will fray a little more each time it is pulled through the cloth.
+The purpose of your needle is to open the weave of the fabric so the floss can easily pass through.If the needle is too small, the floss will fray a little more each time it is pulled through the cloth.
 On the other hand, too large a needle can can distort the small holes in any even weave material (such as Aida cloth) with a thread count higher than 18.

 I've noticed that children like the larger needles.
 They start with the smaller fabric counts (hence larger holes in the fabric), so larger needles work fine for them.

 Buy lots of them!

 If you're like me and stitch in almost any room (not to mention taking small projects along with you outside the house), you'll never believe how many cross stitch needles you can lose.
 You'll be even more amazed at the places you'll find them!